hoppinjohnz/react-generalized-tic-tac-toe/README.md

 1. Generalized to n dimension where n = 1, 2, ..., 25 controlled by the user.
 The upper limit of 25 is arbitrary.

 2. User can enter the win length.
-For example, entering win length 5 and board dimension 11 will result in a five-in-a-roll game.
+For example, entering win length 5 and board dimension 11 will result in a 5-in-a-row game.

-3. The current play is bolded.
+3. The current play is bolded and colored.

 4. It highlights all winning lines if there is more than one winning line.